cloudxabide/jetsons.lab/README.md

 ![MatrixLab - Autonoumous Edge Demo Environment](images/MATRIXLAB_-_Autonomous_Edge_Demo_Environment.png)

 ### But what will it do?
-Starting at the Edge and moving towards the Data Center:
+Starting at the Device Edge, to the Edge, to the Data Center, to the cloud:

 At the Device Edge, the Waveshare Jetbot is a customized ROM based on NVIDIA Jetpack 4.6 - it is a small form factor AI/ML platform which will be using the [Jetbot Collision Avoidance](https://jetbot.org/master/examples/collision_avoidance.html) Notebook which will have been trained in my "lab".
 The Jetbot will be fully autonomous once trained and will (should?) continue doing it's thing until the battery dies.
 It's thing = driving around in an area, avoiding the "walls" I create on the floor.
 The training will be accomplished by grabbing situational images where the Jetbot is either "blocked" or "free" and loading them in to separate directories.
 Those images will be transfered to the NVIDIA Jetson Xavier NX for Machine Learning Processing.
 The output will then be loaded on the Jetbot to make it (hopefully) autonomous at that point.

 Next, the Edge (Far Edge/Near Edge) will be the focus where additional compute will accept feedback from the Device Edge - Jetbot regarding the environmental situations it encounters (avoidance events, etc...)
-This will be accomplished by [Single Node OpenShift Cluster](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html) running [Red Hat AMQ](https://www.redhat.com/en/technologies/jboss-middleware/amq) and [Apache Kafka](https://kafka.apache.org/) using [MQTT protocol](https://en.wikipedia.org/wiki/MQTT) to communicate.
+This will be accomplished by an Intel NUC running RHEL 8 with Podman.
+This host will be running [Red Hat AMQ](https://www.redhat.com/en/technologies/jboss-middleware/amq) and [Apache Kafka](https://kafka.apache.org/) using [MQTT protocol](https://en.wikipedia.org/wiki/MQTT) to communicate.

-Lastly, the Data Center will host [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) which will accept the aggregated data from the Edge tier for presentation, archival, additional processing, etc...
+Next, the Data Center will host [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) which will accept the aggregated data from the Edge tier for presentation, archival, additional processing, etc...
 (I haven't exactly figured out exactly what all this tier will entail)

+All of this data will then be sent to a "private AWS instance" for processing.
+Once the analysis has been done, the resulting data will then be forwarded to another AWS account which is responsible for presentation of the data.

 ### Data Flow
 ![MatrixLab - Autonoumous Edge Demo Environment - Data Flow](images/MATRIXLAB_-_Autonomous_Edge_Demo_Environment-DataFlow.png)